CreativeCodingLab/HierarchicalCircularLayout/README.md

 This technique supports a range of interactions on this representation, such as collapsing or expanding of node in the hierarchy to simplify or or to fully explore its structure, selecting a connection between two nodes, and highlighting relationships involving an selected item in the hierarchy.

+The following figure shows HCL visualization technique for the Activation of Pro-caspase 8 pathway.
+Blue (leaf) nodes are biochemical reactions within this pathway.
+Gray nodes are sub-pathways which are stacked directly on the top of parent pathway.
+We use red links to indicate the causal relationships between nodes (biochemical reactions).
+Connections of nodes in different sub-trees are wired through the center of their closest common ancestor.
+This common ancestor for a given set of nodes may be several levels higher than the leaf nodes themselves.
+In this case, the connections are wired through these intermediate nodes.
+The idea is similar to threading though the holes (centers) of a chain of buttons (intermediate nodes) to connect two leaf nodes.
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image1-Activation of Pro-caspase 8 Pathway.png)

 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image2-ERBB2 Pathway.png)